matthiaswietz/FRAM-RAS_eDNA/bac_processing/readme.md

 Directory containing individual DADA2 scripts per Illumina sequencing run (identifed by five-character ID) of 16S rRNA amplicons from eDNA.

+Primer clipping is done using script [cutadapt.sh](./cutadapt.sh).

 Individual sequence tables are then merged, chimera-checked and taxonomy-asigned using script [MergeChimTax.R](./MergeChimTax.R).